Godfall leads Official PlayStation Magazine's PS5 preview special

 Move aside Fortnite as Call Of Duty: Warzone is proving to be the only battle royale you need to play.
 This issue the we take a deep dive into Activision's take on the genre, revealing what makes it so special and some of the crazy things you can get up to.

-Telling Lies is heading to PS4 and it's just one of many games using video instead of CG to tell engaging stories.
-We go on set with a number of FMV narrative games this issue, and chat to those involved in developing this unique for of gaming.
+There have been a whole bevy of games using video instead of CG to tell engaging stories on PS4 recently.
+We go on set with a number of FMV narrative games this issue, and chat to those involved in developing this unique form of gaming.

 Subscribe To Official PlayStation Magazine